osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

 An egress endpoint represents a destination to which data will be sent.
 You can specify multiple endpoints.
 Every egress endpoint is executed independently of all other egress endpoints and is expected to accept OMF messages.
 An egress endpoint is comprised of the properties specified under [Egress endpoint parameters](#egress-endpoint-parameters).

-**Note:** Some types, and consequently containers and data, cannot be egressed.
-For more information, see [Egress execution details](#egress-execution-details).

 ## Configure egress endpoints

 **Note:** You cannot add egress configurations manually because some parameters are encrypted when stored to disk.
 You must use the REST endpoints to add or edit egress configuration.
 For additional endpoints, see [REST URLs](#rest-urls).